Camillerkt/Ingame/README.md

 After installing these modules, all you have to do is launch the `Ingame.py` program with Python.

-If you want to install the `Ingame.exe` version and not the Python one, please download Ingame from here : https://ingame.camillerakoto.fr
+If you want to install the `Ingame Setup` version and not the Python one, please download Ingame from here : https://ingame.camillerakoto.fr

 # 🛠 How to configure it?
 When you start the Ingame program, it will ask you to enter the following values: